SrijanBadhya/Debsoc/Running the PES Debsoc.md

-before every debate have a short speech where you say verdict doesn't matter
+before every debate have a short speech where you say verdict doesn't matter, growth is important, and what matters is that they enjoy it.